chinapedia/wikipedia.abstract.en/Page/Pi.md

 Motives for computing

-Record_pi_approximations.svgic.]]
+ic.]]
 For most numerical calculations involving , a handful of digits provide sufficient precision.
 According to Jörg Arndt and Christoph Haenel, thirty-nine digits are sufficient to perform most cosmological calculations, because that is the accuracy necessary to calculate the circumference of the observable universe with a precision of one atom.[146]
 Accounting for additional digits needed to compensate for computational round-off errors, Arndt concludes that a few hundred digits would suffice for any scientific application.
 Despite this, people have worked strenuously to compute to thousands and millions of digits.[147]
 This effort may be partly ascribed to the human compulsion to break records, and such achievements with often make headlines around the world.[148][149]
 They also have practical benefits, such as testing supercomputers, testing numerical analysis algorithms (including high-precision multiplication algorithms); and within pure mathematics itself, providing data for evaluating the randomness of the digits of .[150]

 Rapidly convergent series

-Srinivasa_Ramanujan_-_OPC_-_1.jpg, working in isolation in India, produced many innovative series for computing .]]
+, working in isolation in India, produced many innovative series for computing .]]
 Modern calculators do not use iterative algorithms exclusively.
 New infinite series were discovered in the 1980s and 1990s that are as fast as iterative algorithms, yet are simpler and less memory intensive.[151]
 The fast iterative algorithms were anticipated in 1914, when the Indian mathematician Srinivasa Ramanujan published dozens of innovative new formulae for , remarkable for their elegance, mathematical depth, and rapid convergence.[152]
 One of his formulae, based on modular equations, is

 $$\frac{1}{\pi} = \frac{2 \sqrt 2}{9801} \sum_{k=0}^\infty \frac{(4k)!(1103+26390k)}{k!^4\left(396^{4k}\right)}.$$
 This series converges much more rapidly than most arctan series, including Machin's formula.[153]
 Bill Gosper was the first to use it for advances in the calculation of , setting a record of 17 million digits in 1985.[154]
 Ramanujan's formulae anticipated the modern algorithms developed by the Borwein brothers and the Chudnovsky brothers.[155]
 The Chudnovsky formula developed in 1987 is